kmamal/node-sdl/README.md

 * `key: `[`<Key>`](#virtual-keys)
 * Returns: [`<Scancode>`](#enum-scancode)

 Maps a key to the corresponding scancode based on the current keyboard mapping.
+If multiple physical keys produce the same virtual key, then only the first one will be returned.

 ### sdl.keyboard.getState()